ChingHongFung/Webpages/README.md

 #### excursion_travel project (Updated on 12/10/2021):
 I built a very simple website for a model travel company.
 Specification is included.

+#### colmar_assets project (Updated on 14/10/2021):
+This is a more complicated website than the last one (excursion_travel) that involves more formatting and layout.
+I used a newly-learnt technique of flexbox to structure the elements of my webpage.
+Specification is included.